FRITZ HAARMANN, THE BUTCHER OF HANOVER

 Then on 17 May 1924 children found a human skull washed up by the river.
 Over the following weeks more human bones were found and eventually the police dredged the river.
 The bones of 27 boys were found.
 Haarmann immediately fell under suspicion because of his record.
 Finally on 22 June 1924 Fritz Haarmann was arrested for indecency with a 15 year old boy named Karl Fromm.
 The police searched Haarmann's home and they found bloodstains and clothing belonging to missing boys.
 Haarmann was eventually charged with the murders of 27 boys.

 Fritz Haarmann was put on trial on 4 December 1924.
 On 19 December 1924 he was found guilty of 24 of the 27 murders.
-Fritz Haarmann was guillotined on 15 April 1925 in Hanover Jail.
+Fritz Haarmann, The Butcher of Hanover was guillotined on 15 April 1925 in Hanover Jail.
 Hans Grans was found guilty of incitement to murder and he was sentenced to death.
 Hans Grans was jailed for 12 years.
 He died in 1975

 After the execution of Fritz Haarmann his head was kept for research.
 It was finally cremated in 2014.